dtekcth/data101/src/beginner/git/basics.md

 Now that you're all set up we can get started!
 When using Git you store your code in _repositories_, directories with a special, hidden directory inside called `.git`.
-In `.git`, git stores the information needed to keep track of the changes you make in the rest of the directory.
+In `.git`, Git stores the information needed to keep track of the changes you make in the rest of the directory.
 We will have instructions for terminal and VSCode in parallel so use whichever you prefer.

 ## Creating your first repository